Aitzaz Hasan

-Aitzaz's successful effort in saving his classmates captured the hearts of the nation, and he was hailed as a Shaheed and national hero.
-Later, the Government of Pakistan posthumously awarded him Sitara-e-Shujaat (Star of Valour).
-He was named as the Herald's Person of the Year for 2014.
+Aitzaz's successful effort in saving his classmates captured the hearts of the nation, and he was hailed as a martyr and national hero.
+The government of Pakistan posthumously awarded him the Sitara-e-Shujaat (Star of Valour).
+He was named as the Herald (Pakistan)'s Person of the Year for 2014.

+Background

+Aitzaz lived in Ibrahimzai, a village in north-west Pakistan.
+Ibrahimzai is home to a large population of the Pakistani minority Shia Islam sect.
+Shia Islam is considered heretical by some armed groups, such as Lashkar-e-Jhangvi, which have attacked and killed Shia Muslims.

+Aitzaz's school is the only one in Ibrahimzai.

 Life

-Aitzaz Hasan was born to a Bangash Pashtun family of Hangu, his father is Mujahid Ali, who was in the United Arab Emirates at the time of the attack.
-It was typical for men in this impoverished region to go abroad, including the Gulf region, to provide for their families.
-Hasan was known for openly criticizing armed radical groups.
+Aitzaz Hasan was born to a Bangash Pashtun family of Hangu.
+His father is Mujahid Ali, who was in the United Arab Emirates at the time of the attack.
+It was typical for men in this impoverished region to go abroad, including to the Gulf region, to provide for their families.

+Aitzaz was known for openly criticizing armed radical groups.
+A local resident said "Aitzaz Hasan used to tell all that one day he would capture some suicide bomber, and his class fellows used to laugh, but this boy proved what he said, and I am sad that he left us too early."

 Death

-On 6 January 2014, Aitzaz was outside the school gate of his Government High School, Ibrahimzai, in Hangu, with two other schoolmates.
-Aitzaz had not been allowed to attend the morning assembly due to his tardiness that day.
+On 6 January 2014, Aitzaz was outside the school gate of his government high school, Ibrahimzai, in Hangu, with two other schoolmates.
+Aitzaz had not been allowed to join the morning assembly as he had been late in reaching the school that day.

 One account states that around this time, a 20-to-25-year-old man approached the gate and stated he was there to "take admission".
-One of the students noticed a detonator on the man's vest, whereupon Aitzaz's schoolmates ran inside, possibly to raise alarm, while Aitzaz confronted the suicide bomber, who then detonated his vest, killing the bomber and Aitzaz in the explosion.
+One of the students noticed a detonator on the man's vest, whereupon Aitzaz's schoolmates ran inside, possibly to raise alarm, while Aitzaz confronted the suicide bomber and grappled with him.
+The terrorist then detonated his vest, killing himself and Aitzaz in the explosion.

 According to other accounts, Aitzaz was on his way to school when he spotted a suspicious person.
 When Aitzaz tried to stop him, he started walking faster towards the school.
 In an attempt to stop the bomber, Aitzaz threw a stone at him, which failed to hit him.
-Then Aitzaz ran towards the person and bear hugged him, prompting the suicide bomber to detonate his explosive-laden vest.
+Then Aitzaz ran towards the person and bear-hugged him, prompting the suicide bomber to detonate his explosive-laden vest.
 Aitzaz died at the scene.
 No other students were harmed.

+Aitzaz's cousin recounted: "He told them 'I'm going to stop him.
+He is going to school to kill my friends'.
+He wanted to capture this suicide bomber."